Virginia Drug and Alcohol Treatment Centers

 State and government-funded treatment programs may be more accessible to those who do not have private insurance or personal funds for private treatment.
 These facilities often accept patients on an as-needed basis as they may not have the capacity for new patients at a given time.
 Consequently, clients with the most severe addictions usually receive treatment first, while others may be placed on a waitlist.
 The accessibility issue with government programs can make private programs preferable for many patients.

-This table breaks down the number of treatment facilities in Virginia by whether they are private non-profit, private for-profit, locally-funded, or federally-funded.
+This table breaks down the number of drug and alcohol treatment centers in Virginia by whether they are private non-profit, private for-profit, locally-funded, or federally-funded.

 |Facility Operation, by number and percent|